MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/llama-index.md

 ### Azure OpenAI models and Azure AI model infernece service

-If you are using Azure OpenAI models or [Azure AI model inference service](../../aiservices/model-endpoint.md), ensure you have at least version `0.2.4` of the LlamaIndex integration.
-Use `api_version` parameter in case you need to select an specific `api_version`.
-For the [Azure AI model inference service](../../aiservices/model-endpoint.md), you need to pass `model` parameter:
+If you are using Azure OpenAI models or [Azure AI model inference service](../../ai-services/model-endpoint.md), ensure you have at least version `0.2.4` of the LlamaIndex integration.
+Use `api_version` parameter in case you need to select a specific `api_version`.
+For the [Azure AI model inference service](../../ai-services/model-endpoint.md), you need to pass `model` parameter:

 ```python
 from llama_index.llms.azure_inference import AzureAICompletionsModel